1 / 0

 10km

-We pack our bags for a two-day hike, including an overnight stay in a Mountain hut.
+After a hearty breakfast at the gîte, we pack our bags for a two-day hike, including a night in a Mountain hut.
 Our day begins with a gradual hike through forests, clearings and high-altitude grasslands, punctuated by observations and tracking techniques.

 DAY 3 / 3